 Information labels, ESD labels and bar-code labels (optional), desiccant, humidity indicator card, all are placed on each reel.
-Single reel of components are inserted into moisture barrier bag and then vacuumed, even when parts are classified to MSL-1.
+Single reel of components are inserted into moisture barrier bag and then vacuumed, regardless of the specified MSL level.
 Additional Information labels are pasted on the vacuumed moisture barrier bags, which is then wrapped in bubble foil and then placed into boxes before shipping.